moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - Ull-50 (less than 50 ms)
 - Ull-200 (less than 200 ms)

-Obviously, these last two latency bands are the shortened form of "ultra-low latency - 50 ms" and "ultra-low-latency - 200 ms".
+Perhaps obviously, these last two latency bands are the shortened form of "ultra-low latency - 50 ms" and "ultra-low-latency - 200 ms".
 Perhaps less obviously, bikeshedding on better names and more useful values is welcomed.

 # Prior and Existing Specifications {#priorart}

-* Note - need to edit this section to reflect new draft scope and add short characterization of WARP protocol.

-Several existing draft specifications and protocols already exist which base their implementation around using existing Media Transport Protocols on top of QUIC, or define their own.
-With the exception of RUSH ({{kpugin}}), it is unknown if the other specifications have had any deployments or interop with multiple implementations.
+Several draft specifications have been proposed which either encapsulate existing Media Transport Protocols in QUIC, or define their own new Media Transport Protocol on top of QUIC.
+With the exception of RUSH ({{kpugin}}), it is unknown if the other specifications listed in this section have had any deployments or interop with multiple implementations.

 ## QRT: QUIC RTP Tunnelling {#hurst}